Peeragogy/peeragogy-workbook/peeragogy-workbook.md

 After pruning back our pattern catalog, we want it to grow again: new patterns are needed.
 One strategy would be to “patternize” the rest of the *Peeragogy Handbook.*

+***

+# How To Get Involved in the Peeragogy Project

+To join us, please say hi!
+Sign up for our Google Group at https://groups.google.com/forum/#!forum/peeragogy and then write to us at: peeragogy@googlegroups.com

+Or write to: Peeragogy Project c/o Pierce Press PO Box 206 Arlington, MA 02476.
+Join a Google Hangout at 18:00 GMT on Mondays - message us at https://plus.google.com/+PeeragogyOrgHandbook to get on the invite list.

+We have lots of other opportunities for peers to contribute.
+See http://peeragogy.org for more.

+Don’t worry too much about protocols or trying to catch up!
+Just jump in! :) “A Peeragogy Interview” © 2015 by the Peeragogy Project.
+All rights dedicated to the Public Domain under the Creative Commons Zero license.
+You can view the license online at https://creativecommons.org/publicdomain/zero/1.0/.